 Once ready, exit the window.
 Adjustments are added at once.

-Your forecast adjustments can be seen in several budget-related places.
-For example, in the Forecast Adjustments section in the details panel of the budget:
+You can view your forecast adjustments in various budget-related sections.
+For instance, they are visible in the Forecast Adjustments section within the details panel of the budget.